The optimal indexes for this query are ...

 Tell us about your database:

-Please submit the SELECT query you would like to optimize:
+Please submit the query you would like to optimize:

-Our AI-powered optimizer is far more accurate when provided with the database metadata.
+Our AI-powered optimizer is far more accurate when provided with the database schema & statistics.
 Please export the metadata and submit the output file below.

 * The information you provide is encrypted and protected.
 Learn more on our security page.

 You're missing out!
-Users who submit their metadata get up to 60% better recommendations.
+Users who submit their schema & statistics get up to 60% better recommendations.

 Query Performance Trend